Public Liability Insurance for Musicians - A Short Guide (2025)

 About FixTheMusic

-When should I ask my band for their public liability insurance certificate?
+When should I ask my band for evidence of their public liability insurance certificate?

 Public liability insurance is renewed annually.
 Although it's worth checking that your band holds public liability insurance at the time you book them, as most weddings are booked a year or two in advance, the band will only provide the relevant certificate for your wedding 2 or 3 months before the wedding date.
 If the insurance certificate expires shortly before your wedding date, then the band will send your venue the renewed certificate much closer to the time.